Original schematic illustration of a supersonic flight concept with a Lightning silhouette and simplified shock-line motif (not a photograph).

 Conclusion: The Jet Age Transformation

 The Jet Age transformed air power from piston-engine mass to turbine-powered speed, altitude, and missile integration.
 This transformation occurred against the backdrop of the Cold War, where strategic requirements drove rapid technological advancement.
-The comprehensive documentation provided in Charles E. MacKay's authoritative works ensures that this remarkable transformation is preserved for future generations.
+MacKay's authoritative works ensures that this remarkable transformation is preserved for future generations.

 As we look back on the Jet Age's achievements, its contributions to aviation technology and operational doctrine remain fundamentally important.
 The principles established during this period continue to influence aircraft design and operational doctrine.
 The Jet Age's legacy is preserved not only in historical records but in every modern combat aircraft that benefits from the foundations established during this crucial period.